top of page

 All laboratories are mandated to have a medical director.
 The medical director and the pathologists are responsible for the overall operation, administration and quality control processes to to ensure the accuracy, reliability and timeliness of patient test results.
 The areas of most hospital laboratories include microbiology, chemistry, hematology, blood coagulation, histology, cytology and the blood bank.

-Dr. Murray is the laboratory medical director for the Mount Nittany Medical Center.
+Dr. Carroll is the laboratory medical director for the Mount Nittany Medical Center.

 default-large.jpg